 Price Elasticity of Supply

-The interpretation of supply elasticity is similar to those of price elasticity of demand.
+similar to those of price elasticity of demand.

 Interpreting the Coefficient of Elasticity

-When supply is elastic and the elasticity coefficient is greater than 1, the percentage change in quantity supplied is larger than the percentage change in price
+elasticity coefficient is greater than 1, the percentage change in quantity

-When the supply is inelastic, the elasticity coefficient is less than 1. this is because a percentage change in price results in a smaller percentage change in quantity supplied
+elasticity coefficient is less than 1. this is because a percentage change in

-When supply is unitary, the elasticity coefficient is 1. this is because a percentage change in price results in an equal percentage change in quantity supplied
+because a percentage change in price results in an equal percentage change in

 Economic Approach